gtrak/smt_off/README.md

 from doing so.

 CPUSets are a windows API for more softly setting affinities to a process.
-In my testing, disabling SMT threads helped a particularly poorly-optimized game run around 15% faster, but gains should be modest or possibly negative, depending on your hardware and the game itself.
+In my testing, disabling SMT threads helped a particularly poorly-optimized game run around 15% faster.
+Gains elsewhere should be modest or possibly negative depending on your hardware and the game itself.

 I took some implementation guidance from the WindowsInternals/CpuSet example and ProcessLasso, which is a great program.
-Persisting CPUSet configuration is unfortunately a paid feature for ProcessLasso, and it's inconvenient to manually fix it every time the game launches, so I wrote this tool.
+Persisting CPUSet configuration is unfortunately a paid feature for ProcessLasso, and it's inconvenient to manually set it every time the game launches, so I wrote this tool.

 ## Features